SeanMcP/seanmcp.com/src/resources/jest.md

 ---
-layout: page.liquid
 title: Jest
+description:
-description: A growing list of little things that make working with Jest a little better
+  A growing list of little things that make working with Jest a little better
 date: 2022-10-06T11:58-0400
 verse: Acts 17:11
 ---